-While headshots are not used on resume in the United States, they appear prominently on LinkedIn and Executive and Board Bios.
+While headshots are not used on resumes in the United States, they appear prominently on LinkedIn and Executive and Board Bios.
 Headshots used to be included on resumes, for example when I received my MBA somewhere back in the dinosaur age.
 However, within a few years of the creation of the EEOC, employers were directed “not ask for a photograph of an applicant.
 If needed for identification purposes, a photograph may be obtained after an offer of employment is made and accepted.”
 As a result, most employers either remove photographs from resumes or more likely disregard a resume with a picture altogether.
 (At the end of this posting, see a copy of EEOC Prohibited Practices for Pre-Employment Inquires and a link to the complete section on Prohibited Employment Practices/Policies).

 That doesn’t, of course, mean that recruiters and employers don’t want to see what a person looks like and how they present themselves.
 With the advent of social media, especially LinkedIn, and for executives their bios, photographs are easy to find – just not in the candidate’s file in the company’s Applicant Tracking Systems (ATS) used, among other things, for compliance and reporting.